-- simplified debt structure; - investment grade rating of Baa2 (stable); - gearing down to 44.7% provides significant headroom; - gearing below medium term target of 50% to 55%; - debt maturities diversified across next 6.9 years; - base interest rates fully hedged for next 8.7 years; and - all up cash rate currently fixed at 4.35% pa.
+- simplified debt structure: - investment grade rating of Baa2 (stable); - covenant gearing at 41.7% provides significant headroom; - debt maturities diversified across next 5.9 years; - base interest rates fully hedged for next 7.9 years; and - all up cash rate currently fixed at 4.26% pa.

 ALE has consistently sought to mitigate against the impact of interest expense volatility on distributions and continues to have long term hedging in place to achieve this objective.
-During the previous period ALE extended its hedging arrangements to cover forecast debt levels to November 2025.